KEEEER/AppFirstTry/README.md

       (4)find all songs in a folder
       (5)drog the scroll bar to the time you want (6)Play again button!
+# AppView
+## Version :
+    beta v0.01
+## Features :
+    no
+## Schedule
+    2018/11/01 : draw a baotckground and play buttom do some function for them
+                 Issue : how to reflesh activity after setting 2018/11/02 :
 # END